julianmummery/sagecrm-context-menu/README.md

-# Sage CRM Context Mmenu
+# Sage CRM Context Menu
 Implements a customisable right-click context menu to all editable form fields withing Sage CRM.

 Here is a custom JavaScript file that can be extended with your own functionality.